sunyi000/TERN-Data-Skills/README.md

 Please visit www.tern.org.au for more information.

 ## Acknowledgements
-TERN is funded through National Collaborative Research Infrastructure Strategy, an Australian Government Initiative.
+TERN is funded through National Collaborative Research Infrastructure Strategy (NCRIS), an Australian Government Initiative.

 ## Disclaimer
 All the materials available in this repository is provided on an "as is" and "as available" basis.